Things to do nearby Banks Court House Apartment

 Cockermouth is a wonderful place for shopping, with many small specialist shops ranging from antique shops (and an auction house) to second-hand bookshops, local produce stalls and two quality butchers.
 There is no shortage of places to eat and drink, from tearooms and cafés to pubs selling real ales and good food to riverside restaurants.
 The Quince & Medlar serves fantastic vegetarian food and is regularly featured in leading culinary guides to the UK.
 The Bitter End is a highly regarded pub and restaurant with local ales and excellent food.

 The town also has a wide variety of events throughout the year including British Woolfest, the Cockermouth Agricultural Show, Taste Cumbria, the Beer Festival, and a music festival.
-In the evenings, the Kirkgate Centre offers a range of activities and events, including drama, films, dance, workshops and exhibitions, and the Merienda café holds occasional jazz evenings.
+In the evenings, the Kirkgate Centre offers a range of activities and events, including drama, films, dance, workshops and exhibitions.

 After just a short drive outside of town, you can be enjoying the highlights of the western Lake District including Loweswater, Crummock and Buttermere.
 These quiet lakes enjoy a peaceful atmosphere even in the height of summer.
 There are pleasant lakeside paths and beautiful views abound.
 Crummock and Buttermere are edged with stunning mountains, from the towering heights of Grasmoor to more family friendly tops like Rannerdale Knotts.
 In the spring, Rannerdale is ablaze with bluebells and the simple walk up the valley is suitable for all abilities.